-Over the course of the next fiscal year, the Springfield Police Department (SPD) anticipates welcoming approximately 40 new Police Officers to the force.
-With these recruits anticipated to begin the academy sometime in the Fall of 2024, the Police Department expects a total of 429 officers; bringing the total complement to 514 sworn personnel and an overall staff of 605 FTEs.
+The Springfield Police Department (SPD) recently welcomed 45 new Police Officers who graduated from the academy on May 1, 2025, with another academy expected to begin in the fall.
+The Police Department expects a total of 429 officers; bringing the total complement to 514 sworn personnel and an overall staff of 603 FTEs.
 This level of staffing will help address departmental attrition brought on by upcoming mandatory retirements, and allow the department to focus on quality-of-life issues by supporting and enhancing neighborhood initiatives, such as the C3 policing units and the Ordinance Flex Squad.
-In FY24, the City received an arbitration award over their negotiations with the Springfield Police Supervisors union.
-The wage increases agreed upon in that decision are reflected in the FY25 budget.
+In FY25, the City negotiated new collective bargaining agreements with the Springfield Police Supervisors Association and the International Brotherhood of Police Officers.
+Both contracts are in effect through FY28 and the wage increases are reflected in the FY26 budget.

-After the full rollout that was launched in FY20, the Police Department will continue its Body-Worn Camera Program.
+In FY25 the Police Department made significant strides toward the successful implementation of its new body-worn camera and taser program.
 As the first city in the Commonwealth to employ this technology across its entire police force, the SPD is able to increase transparency and accountability while improving the safety of both officers and residents alike.
 Funding will be maintained for staff, led by a Police Lieutenant, to administer the program and ensure that the department is able to review and respond to requests for footage in an efficient manner.

 The Springfield Police Department will also continue to maintain funding for other ongoing initiatives.
-This includes the Gaming Enforcement Unit at MGM, the C3 metro unit, which increases police presence along Main St. and other neighborhoods; the Ordinance Flex Squad, Quebec Unit for the School Department, and the City's expanded Real Time Crime Analysis program.
-In FY25, any sworn individual holding a leadership role will have access to the highly successful B-AGILE training presented by Babson College, which continues to enhance the professional development training for SPD supervisors that aligns with the highest professional standards.
-This program is designed to help drive a culture of creativity and innovation in decision-making and leadership skills as well to foster better relationships with the community.
+This includes the Gaming Enforcement Unit at MGM, the C3 metro unit, which increases police presence along Main St. and other neighborhoods; the Ordinance Flex Squad, Quebec Unit for the School Department, Metro Policing Unit in Downtown Springfield, and the City's expanded Real Time Crime Analysis program.

 We have continued investments in unique Police Department programs for our officers and our community.
-We will be continuing our Co-Response Program in collaboration with Behavioral Health Network.
+We will be maintaining our Co-Response Program in collaboration with Behavioral Health Network.
 This program authorizes licensed behavioral health clinicians to respond at the same time as police officers to emergency calls involving mental health crises to de-escalate situations in real time and provide for better follow-up and jail diversion outcomes over the long-term.
 The Police Department will also be continuing the Peer-to-Peer program established in FY21, which provides critical support to officers who have potentially experienced trauma due to critical incident response.
+Additionally, the department is building upon the foundation of Project HOPE (Homeless Outreach Provider Engagement), which began in January 2015.
+The Springfield Police Department has partnered with BHN to continuing efforts through Project HOPE 2.0.
+The program engages homeless individuals, providing support by connecting them to services and housing.
+In 2025, the project is expanding to also place a BHN clinician in the Springfield District Court.
+This clinician will engage homeless individuals coming through the court for misdemeanor charges such as trespass and public intoxication, with the goal of connecting those individuals to treatment, services, and housing.

-Lastly, funding is included to maintain the department's NARCAN program which has now been in place for the last five (5) years.
-This program gives officers the necessary tool to immediately address instances of drug overdoses.
-Already, Springfield Police Officers have administered more than 550 life-saving doses of this medication.
+Lastly, funding is included to maintain the department's NARCAN program which has now been in place for the last six (6) years.
+This program equips officers the necessary tool to immediately address instances of drug overdoses, and is used to quickly reverse the effects of a life-threatening opioid emergency.
+Springfield Police Officers have administered approximately 600 life-saving doses of this medication.